dakshdeepHERE/SkyCast-MicrosoftGithub-Hackathon/README.md

 ## Deliverables

-- Presentation: It should should consist of the Business Challenge /Use Cases + Proposed Solution + High level architecture + Mention of usage of Github Copilot [(Click here to download sample PPT)](https://www.techgig.com/files/contest_upload_files/CG23-Github_Copilot_U_Hackathon.pptx)
+- Presentation: It should should consist of the Business Challenge /Use Cases + Proposed Solution + High level architecture + Mention of usage of Github Copilot [(Click here to download sample PPT)](https://www.techgig.com/files/contest_upload_files/CG23-Github_Copilot_U_Hackathon.pptx).
+This is the sample ppt which contributors have to use for representation.
 - Include supporting diagrams, screenshots, if any

 ## Idea/Selection Criteria for the Jury